Jan vanderMeulen PhD FFPH

 I am involved in the Public Health MSc.
 I am the organiser of the Proposal Development module.
 I also contribute to the Basic Epidemiology and Reviewing the Literature modules.
 In addition, I organise courses on critical appraisal of the literature and statistics for The Royal College Surgeons of England.

 The central theme of my research is the study of determinants of variation in processes and outcomes of surgical care ("epidemiology of the quality of surgical care").
 I am involved in a number of national studies of surgical practice and outcome that are run by the Clinical Effectiveness Unit of the Royal College of Surgeons of England.
-As Honorary Director of the Office for Research and Clinical Audit of the Royal College of Obstetricians and Gynaecologists, I do similar work within obstetrics and gynaecology.
+I do similar work within obstetrics and gynaecology in collaboration with the Royal College of Obstetricians and Gynaecologists.

 Other topics of my research include methods for case-mix adjustment, continuous monitoring of outcomes, the usefulness of routine databases for clinical audit as well as clinical and cost effectiveness of therapeutic and diagnostic procedures.